The Button component is used to trigger actions, submit forms, or navigate users.

 Group

-1. Add a Row component to your page.
+1. Add a Row component to your page from the Quick Add Panel.

 Properties